sushmaakoju/study-work-reports/README.md

 # study-work-reports: Sushma Akoju, she/her/hers

+This repository was created since lot of people asked me "how do we know you mean what you say?".
+No one does.
+We don't.
+But I have a mind of my own.

 ## Research Interests
 first order and higher order logic & reasoning in language, morality in AI and moral reasoning in language, normative phenomenology, category theory, and coalgebra.